 The above strategies are typically referred to as “estate freeze” techniques.
 When successful, they remove the appreciation on an asset from the estate, thus freezing an estate at its current value.
 So, where the client has a taxable estate prior to implementing the strategy s/he will continue to have a taxable estate – thus a continuing need for life insurance for estate liquidity.
 Furthermore, since the success of estate freeze strategies is closely linked to a client’s life expectancy, life insurance can serve as protection if an unexpected early death occurs.

-Two bills introduced in March 2021 could significantly change the impact of several estate planning techniques if enacted into law.
-Specifically, the 99.5% Act and the Sensible Taxation and Equity Promotion (STEP) Act would dramatically alter the effectiveness of GRATs and Sales to Intentionally Defective Grantor Trusts.
-One proposal would reduce the effectiveness of GRATs by requiring a 10-year minimum period and minimum 25% remainder value, thereby prohibiting the use of the popular “zeroed-out GRAT” technique.
-Another proposal seeks to include grantor trusts as part of a grantor’s taxable estate, thereby negatively impacting sales to grantor trusts.
+President Biden’s recently released 2024 budget would significantly change the impact of several low interest rate estate planning techniques if enacted into law.
+Specifically, the proposal would dramatically alter the effectiveness of GRATs and Sales to Intentionally Defective Grantor Trusts.
+One proposal would reduce the effectiveness of GRATs by requiring a 10-yeear minimum period and minimum 25% remainder value, thereby prohibiting the use of the popular “zeroed-out GRAT” technique.
+Another proposal would cause the grantor to recognize gain on the sale of appreciated assets to a grantor trust and taxes paid by the grantor of a grantor trust to be considered adjusted taxable gifts if not reimbursed by the trust.

 1. Qualified personal residence trusts (QPRTs)